ConnectedBradford/Connected-Bradford-AdultSocialCare/README.md

 # Adult Social Care

-📌 *The adult social care FDM is made up of three source tables (summarised below and data dictionaries linked) from routinely collected adult social care data by City of Bradford Metropolitan District Council (CBMDC) for 48,375 individuals and their contacts, assessments and service types and dates.* *The Assessment and Contacts table range from 2017-2020, while the Services table covers 2008-2020*.
+📌 *The adult social care FDM is made up of three source tables (summarised below and data dictionaries linked) from routinely collected adult social care data by City of Bradford Metropolitan District Council (CBMDC) for 48,375 individuals and their contacts, assessments and service types and dates.* *The Assessment and Contacts table range from 2017-2024, while the Services table covers 2008-2024*.

-*The source tables are largely populated by fields with the prefix 'src_'.
-When you see the 'src_' prefix, this means that field has not been reformatted by the Connected Bradford team and it is included in its raw form.*

 📁 **What is an FDM?**